 The PGA Tour is in the Lone Star State this week for the Valero Texas Open.
-Kevin Chappell is defending champion at TPC San Antonio against a field that includes Sergio Garcia, Adam Scott and Martin Kaymer.
+Andrew Landry is defending champion in the last event before next week’s U.S. Masters

 Valero Texas Open Preview, TV Times

-Kevin Chappell is defending champion in the Valero Texas Open at TPC San Antonio.
-Sergio Garcia, Martin Kaymer, Jimmy Walker and Adam Scott are all on the start sheet for the week.
+Andrew Landry is defending champion in the Valero Texas Open this week at TPC San Antonio.
+Rickie Fowler, Matt Kuchar and Jordan Spieth are all on the start sheet as players complete their final preparations for next week’s Masters tournament.

 The Oaks Course at TPC San Antonio was designed by Greg Norman with input from Sergio Garcia.
 Opened for play in 2010, it’s a natural-looking layout with huge bunkers and sprawling greens.
 Many of the fairways are framed by stands of mature oaks giving the course its name.

-It’s one of the more testing courses visited by the PGA Tour with narrow fairways skirted with bushes.
+It has been one of the more testing courses visited by the PGA Tour with narrow fairways skirted with bushes.
 Back in 2011, Kevin Na made a 16 on the par-4 9th hole.
 He had so many swipes at the ball in the scrub that he lost count and had to consult with playing partners and the TV to work out what to write on the card.
+But, this year the course should be playing a little easier with widened fairways and shorter rough.

 Venue: TPC San Antonio, San Antonio, Texas